-The short answer is that all the long haulers I have consulted with have significant vagus nerve dysfunction, bacterial overgrowth of their small intestines (SIBO), and are often experiencing many symptoms that arise from inflammatory and direct viral damage to their autonomic nervous system.
+The short answer is that all the long haulers I have consulted with have significant vagus nerve dysfunction and bacterial overgrowth of their small intestines (SIBO).
+They often experience many symptoms from inflammatory and direct viral damage to their autonomic nervous system.
 Treatment with rifaximin (Xifaxan), fish oil, olive oil, and transcutaneous vagus nerve stimulation can dramatically improve their symptoms within just a few months.
 The components of the protocol collectively lower inflammation, allowing the nervous system to recover and symptoms to resolve.

-In addition, a significant number of patients have a lingering cough which everyone presumes to be from COVID-related lung damage.
+In addition, many patients have a lingering cough, which everyone presumes from COVID-related lung damage.
 While SARS-CoV-2 infection certainly causes both direct and indirect damage to the lungs, the post-COVID long haulers I’ve cared for often have a lingering cough which turns out to be from simple postnasal drainage, which usually resolves with 1-2 weeks of twice-daily fluticasone (Flonase) nasal spray.

 Treatment of Long Haulers without End Organ Damage

 - Single or Repeated Courses of Rifaximin to Reverse SIBO

 - Fish Oil and Olive Oil to Lower Inflammation via Omega3:6 Balancing

 - Vagus Nerve Stimulation to Regulate Immune Response, Lower Inflammation, and Improve End-Organ Function